ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 With my experience, I've honed my analytical skills and developed a keen eye for detail.
 I excel in translating data into compelling narratives and actionable recommendations.
 I am thrilled to be on this journey, and I look forward to leveraging my skills and experiences to make a meaningful impact in the field of data analysis.
 Thank you for taking the time to explore my portfolio, and I'm excited to connect with you to discuss how we can collaborate and drive success together.

+# Education
+- Bachelor of Engineering in Industrial Engineering
+- - Parahyangan University, Bandung

 My CV [pdf](https://drive.google.com/file/d/1FJPaxOqpS0kawMqrYX-CFHSAlrgTjcqm/view?usp=sharing)